wren-lang/wren/doc/site/performance.markdown

 Wren's closest sibling, by far, is Lua.
 Lua is more dynamic than Wren which makes its job harder.
 Lua also tries very hard to be compatible across a wide range of hardware and compilers.
 If you have a C89 compiler for it, odds are very good that you can run Lua on it.

 Wren cares about compatibility, but it requires C99 and IEEE double precision floats.
 That may exclude some edge case hardware, but makes things like NaN tagging, computed gotos, and some other tricks possible.

-## Do you have benchmarks to prove this?

-Benchmarks are somewhere between an art and a carnival game.
-They can easily be manipulated to show what you want.
-But, yes, there are several benchmarks in the repo.

-**TODO: chart**